 The reason is simple.
 This midwestern town wants jobs to come to them.
 They do not want to be innovative and create jobs as many unemployed in New Jersey did when solar energy became the No. 1 source for new jobs.
 So successful was this endeavor that New Jersey now ranks No. 3 among the top U.S. solar producing states.

 When General Motors in Janesville closed, did these people not see the handwriting on the wall long before?
 When GM moved to Indiana, did they decide to look into other types of businesses?
 No. They just sat back and waited.
 And...are still waiting, believing their lack of ambition and initiative makes them "Forgotten People."
 They so relied on plutocrats with big money to provide jobs that the minute Janesville was no longer profitable for GM, they became desolate and unemployed.

-Where American go from here is the same question our colonial settlers asked themselves as they gravitated to parts unknown, often taking huge risks with life and limb for themselves and their families.
+Where Americans go from here is the same question our colonial settlers asked themselves as they gravitated to parts unknown, often taking huge risks with life and limb for themselves and their families.
 Is this why Americans today cannot unite?
-They lack the ability to take risks that would make the most beneficial changes?
+Do they lack the ability to take risks that would make the most beneficial changes?